Birth isn’t just about making babies.

 I found stories about women who had been treated by parteras (traditional South American midwives) when they were having trouble conceiving, while they were pregnant, while they were giving birth, and when they were postpartum, as well as in other times of change and transition in their lives.

 I watched hours of instructional videos in obscure corners of the web and listened to interviews where parteras discussed their craft.

 I practised doing rebozo massage and techniques and experimented with different ways of wrapping to achieve that state of liminality that is so pivotal in the closing ceremony.

-I wish I could have had it done sooner
+I wish I could have had it done sooner!
+And more often!

 I vividly remember feeling incredibly open and energetically “leaky” after the birth – as if the shape that usually held me together was missing and I was just continually spilling out of myself.